arthur-e/Wicket/README.md

 # Wicket #
 ##########

-Updated **February 17, 2013** by K. Arthur Endsley.
+Updated **February 24, 2013** by K. Arthur Endsley.
 Check out the [live demo](http://geojam.net/static/wicket/doc/).
 There is also a [Leaflet Sandbox](http://geojam.net/static/wicket/doc/leaflet.html) available.

 **New:** Wicket's Leaflet extension now supports deconstruction (generating WKT) from Leaflet objects.
+Active development is on branch "dev" but you may also find bugfixes there.

 #############
 ## License ##